tildearrow/furnace/doc/1-intro/faq.md

 ### why does this exported VGM sound weird when I play it in other software?

-just as Furnace offers a choice of emulation cores, VGM players may use different cores with varying degrees of accuracy. also, some aspects of a song may not be supported by the VGM format, such as chip clock speeds or mixer levels.
+just as Furnace offers a choice of emulation cores, VGM players may use different cores with varying degrees of accuracy. also, some aspects of a song may not be supported by the VGM format, such as chip clock speeds.

 ### why does this exported DMF sound wrong in DefleMask?